 He continues, "Integrating mental health into our practice has been beneficial to our practice.
 I would encourage anyone interested in adding these services to do their homework regarding billing and coding.
 It can be tricky with many payers and Medicaid.
 Another area to investigate is the level of mental health provider (i.e LCSW, clinical psychologist, psychiatrist, etc.) as each has their own skill set.
 We use our psychologist with her training and skill set throughout our office.
 She comes in on newborn visits to meet with the parents, leads group sessions, provides education at staff meetings, works on marketing, leads our hospitality team, and other areas."

 Adding mental health services to pediatric practices is an excellent way to improve the quality of care for patients.
 Having someone in-house increases access to care, making it more likely that patients will schedule appointments.
-There are a variety of ways to integrate these services – it's all about discovering what works best for your particular practice.
+There are a variety of ways to integrate these services – find out the strategy that works for you with PCC's ebook for pediatricians: Integrated Behavioral Health: A Guide to Expanding Access.